-ELEOSTM Limb Salvage System
+ELEOSTM and ELEOSTM with NanoCeptTM Technology Limb Salvage System

 R ONLY Printed in U.S.A.

 Attention Operating Surgeon IMPORTANT MEDICAL INFORMATION

 DEFINITIONS

 Symbols and abbreviations may be used on the package label.
 The following symbols comply with ISO 15223-1, "Medical devices - Symbols to be used with medical device labels, labelling and information to be supplied".
 The following table provides the definition of these symbols and abbreviations.